All right, News Roundup and Information Overload Hour.

 How's that?

-I see uh despite uh Nikki Haley's puffery, uh, Donald Trump is the only one who's polling right now at 312 electoral votes.
+I see, despite Nikki Haley's puffery, Donald Trump is the only one who's polling right now with 312 electoral votes.

 Go ahead.

-Yeah, no, basically, uh the you know, the Democrats are using her as a tool to try to weaken the Republican Party, and her actively, you know, encouraging Democrats to vote for her uh is nonsense because they're never gonna vote for her i in the general election.
+Yeah, no, basically, the Democrats are using her as a tool to try to weaken the Republican Party, and her actively, you know, encouraging Democrats to vote for her is nonsense because they're never going to vote for her i i in the general election i mean i out in south carolina 6 percent of the vote were liberals they don't sound like uh republicans to me uh in new hampshire uh 399 395 non-republicans were eligible to vote uh so

-Uh so the the the chance that uh the these people are gonna vote for her when it if it ever came to a general election, is it's extremely remote.
+The chance that these people are going to vote for her if it ever came to a general election, it's extremely remote.

-Look, uh i uh I don't like the fact that these states allowed Democrats or or people to switch their affiliation to create chaos and havoc within Republican primaries are allowed to get away with that.
+Look, I don't like the fact that these states allowed Democrats or people to switch their affiliation to create chaos and havoc within Republican primaries are allowed to get away with that.

 I'm not sure why any Republican party in any state would ever allow it.